erred/uva-rp2/report/report.md

 we use QUIC.
 QUIC is a transport protocol on top of UDP, originally designed by Google and currently undergoing standardiztion at the IETF.
+With QUIC implementations already running for browsers (Firefox, Chrome), servers (Nginx), and cloud providers (Google, Cloudlfare) as part of HTTP/3, QUIC is likely to remain well supported for some time to come.
 This gives us multiplexed, bidirectional streams between the proxy and server.

 On top of QUIC, a lightweight messaging protocol is used.